gialnet/MakeEntities/README.md

-# MakeTuplas
+# MakeEntities
-Make java inmutable object from PostgreSQL table
+Make java objects from PostgreSQL table reverse engineering A utility tool for quickly migrating PostgreSQL applications in Java EE to Spring Boot Rest Data